patientwin/dental-starter/src/content/pages/about.md

 ---
 title: "About BrightSide Dental Studio"
 slug: "about"
+heroEyebrow: "About"
+heroTitle: "A calm, modern dentist in Sampletown, MI"
+heroSubheadline: "BrightSide Dental Studio was built to make every visit feel clear, comfortable, and efficient.
+From family checkups to cosmetic dentistry and dental implants in Sampletown, we combine gentle care with modern technology so you understand your options and feel confident in your smile."
 layoutStyle: "default"
-intro: "BrightSide Dental Studio was built to make every visit feel clear, comfortable, and efficient.
-From family checkups to cosmetic dentistry and dental implants in Sampletown, we combine gentle care with modern technology so you understand your options and feel confident in your smile."
+intro: ""
 ---

 ## A calm, modern dentist in Sampletown, MI